LinuxBeaver/GEGL-GIMP-PLUGIN_Edge_Extract/README.md

 gegl:edge-extract
 =========

-A custom GEGL operation (and by extension GIMP filter) that extracts edges using the existing gegl edge-neon algorithm
+A custom GEGL operation (and by extension GIMP filter) that extracts edges using the existing gegl edge-sobel algorithm

 ## Compiling and Installing